arazakiSteam/infraspaceCalc/README.md

 It is a simple HTML file that does not use any external links or resources.
 Everything is self contained, the HTML, the styling, the data and the calculator logic.

-Using Github Pages (to be confirmed)
+You can access the page using Github Pages [HERE!](https://arazakisteam.github.io/infraspaceCalc/)

 ## Using the calculator is pretty simple